Indian film music: Accusations of plagiarism

 Because popular music directors score a great many films over the course of a year, accusations of plagiarizing abound.
 For example, one production number in Dil (1990) is based on Carl Perkins' Blue Suede Shoes, sung with Hindi lyrics.
 Of late the Indian film industry has been gaining visibility outside India, and the legal risks of plagiarism have been gaining importance.
 Some producers have actually paid for the musical rights to popular Western songs, as in Kal Ho Naa Hos (2003) song, "Oh, Pretty Woman".
 Plagiarism has also existed within India, with several music directors in Bombay cinema lifting tunes from other "regional" industries.

-There have also been accusations of plagiarism against foreigner musicians borrowing from Hindi filmi songs.
-For example, "Don't Phunk with My Heart" by The Black Eyed Peas was largely based on two 1970s filmi songs: "Ye Mera Dil Yaar Ka Diwana" from Don (1978) and "Ae Naujawan Hai Sab Kuchh Yahan" from Apradh (1972).
+There have also been accusations of plagiarism against foreigner musicians borrowing from Hindi film songs.
+For example, "Don't Phunk with My Heart" by The Black Eyed Peas was largely based on two 1970s film songs: "Ye Mera Dil Yaar Ka Diwana" from Don (1978) and "Ae Naujawan Hai Sab Kuchh Yahan" from Apradh (1972).
 Both songs were originally composed by Kalyanji Anandji and sung by Asha Bhosle.
 Another example is "Addictive" sung by Truth Hurts, which is lifted from Lata Mangeshkar's "Thoda Resham Lagta Hai" from Jyoti (1981).
 This led to the copyright holders of the original song filing a lawsuit against DJ Quik and Dr. Dre, the producers of "Addictive".
-Filmi music composed by A. R. Rahman (who would later win two Academy Awards for the Slumdog Millionaire soundtrack) has frequently been sampled by musicians elsewhere in the world, including the Singaporean artist Kelly Poon, the Uzbek artist Iroda Dilroz, the French rap group La Caution, the American artist Ciara, and the German band Löwenherz, among others.
+Film music composed by A. R. Rahman (who would later win two Academy Awards for the Slumdog Millionaire soundtrack) has frequently been sampled by musicians elsewhere in the world, including the Singaporean artist Kelly Poon, the Uzbek artist Iroda Dilroz, the French rap group La Caution, the American artist Ciara, and the German band Löwenherz, among others.